somebox/piCorePlayer-snapcast/README.md

 [PiCorePlayer](https://www.picoreplayer.org) is an easy way to turn a Raspberry Pi into a streaming music player for use with Home Assistant/Music Assistant or other media servers.
 It includes Squeezelite (LMS) and AirPlay support by default.
 This installer adds **Snapcast**, a low-latency multi-room audio solution that allows synchronized playback across multiple devices.

-Snapcast is particularly handy for [Music Assistant](https://www.music-assistant.io/faq/stream-to/) users who want to stream to Raspberry Pis, Linux servers, [high quality embedded streaming devices](https://sonocotta.com/esparagus-hifi-medialink/) or DIY [ESP32-based clients](https://github.com/pschatzmann/arduino-snapclient).
+[Snapcast](https://github.com/badaix/snapcast) is particularly well-suited for [Music Assistant](https://www.music-assistant.io/faq/stream-to/) users who want to stream to Raspberry Pis, Linux servers, [high quality embedded streaming devices](https://sonocotta.com/esparagus-hifi-medialink/) or DIY [ESP32-based clients](https://github.com/pschatzmann/arduino-snapclient).

 The script installs the Snapcast client binary, manages TinyCore dependencies, and configures ALSA to allow Squeezelite and Snapclient to play audio simultaneously without device conflicts.